Paint Made Easy

 If you prefer a modern look, a contrast between the wall paint and baseboards, such as a grey or black, will create that look.
 A more traditional look would be to have a white trim to compliment white walls.

 If you want the room to appear bigger, your ceiling colour should be lighter.
 If you have high ceilings and you want them to appear lower then you should go 50% darker than your wall colour.

 Shed a Little Light

 The best way to get a true view of a paint colour is to look at it in different lights at different hours of the day.
-Benjamin Moore makes it easy with large format paint samples that you can tape to your walls.
+Different light makes a big difference, and the lightbulbs in your home can also affect your paint colour.
+They can either make the room have a cool tone or a more yellow tone.
+Try swapping out your bulbs to see how that changes the look of the paint colour.
+Benjamin Moore makes it easy to see how light will affect your paint choice with large format paint samples that you can tape to your walls.

-To give you a head start I have provided CountryWide Homes' most used Benjamin Moore colours for main floor living areas.
-Anyone of these 3 shades is model home ready!
+To give you a head start here is a list of CountryWide Homes' most used Benjamin Moore colours for main floor living areas.
+Any one of these 3 shades is model home ready!